Marshfellow42/Marshfellow42/README.md

 # Hi There <img width="32px" src="https://github.com/marshfellow42/marshfellow42/blob/34550c857a86be40afa6b96e8cc6a3a137a6bb29/Assets/README/wave.gif" />

 My name is Leandro Cândido.
-I'm an IT student at the Instituto Federal do Ceará (IFCE), currently at the 3rd semester in high school.
+I'm an IT student at the Instituto Federal do Ceará (IFCE), currently at the 4th semester in high school.

-- 🔭 I’m currently working on studying **Data Science** and **Cybersecurity**
+- 🔭 I’m currently studying more about **Cybersecurity**

-- 💬 My current hobbies are fixing computers and search for new project ideas
+- 💬 My current hobbies are reading **manga** and working on new project ideas

 - 🌱 I’m currently learning **Japanese**